azsao/win42-dwm/README.md

 `~/.suckless`
 These are your configuartion files, feel free to tweak them as needed, in this repository, it should have set up a user-friendly information

+# Credits:

+Credits to Lazyvim(https://www.lazyvim.org/) for the neovim configuration